SriramR17/Face-Matching-using-DeepFace/README.md

 # Face Matching Web Application

+This project is a Flask-based AI-powered face matching web application that enables users to upload an image or take a selfie, which is then compared with a folder of group images stored in Google Drive.
+The matched images are displayed on the webpage, and users can choose to send them via email.

+The web application is built using DeepFace for face matching, OpenCV for face detection, Flask for the backend, and HTML, Tailwind CSS, and JavaScript for the frontend.

 ## 📌 Overview
 This web application enables users to:
 - **Upload an image** or **take a selfie**